 From NM4, turn south on Rover Blvd.
 Turn left on the first street on your left, Meadow Lane.
 Stay on Meadow Lane for 1.3 miles and park near 719 Meadow Lane.
 Please respect the homeowners and don't block mailboxes or driveways.
 A concrete public access trail heads down between 719 and 721 Meadow Lane.
 You'll know you're on the correct trail if two large, seemingly nasty, Golden Retriever dogs are barking at you.
 At the end of the concrete veer slightly left and continue straight towards the cliffs following a good climber's trail down off the top of the cliff.
 As you start to descend off the cliff top, the Old New Place will be visible as the large cliff face to your left.
 Descend about 30 feet on the climber's trail and head left along the base of the cliff.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Old New Place:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Old New Place:

 Featured Route For Old New Place

 Rattlesnake Crack (aka Sidewinder) 5.11 6c+ 23 VIII- 23 E4 5c NM

 : Los Alamos & White Rock